 Exceptions.
 Withdrawals from a Roth IRA are not subject to the general rule for taxation of retirement distributions.
 A Roth IRA withdrawal is assumed to come first from contributions until all contributions have been withdrawn.
 Since contributions to a Roth IRA have already been taxed, these initial withdrawals are tax free, even if the accountholder does not meet the criteria that determine when withdrawals from a Roth IRA generally are tax free.
 Those criteria do determine when withdrawals of investment earnings from a Roth IRA are tax free, however.
-To withdraw investment earnings from a Roth IRA tax free, the initial investment must have been made for a tax year at least 5 years earlier, and one of the following conditions must exist: (1) the accountholder has attained age 591⁄2; (2) the accountholder is deceased or disabled; or (3) the funds will be used to purchase a primary residence by an accountholder who has not had ownership interest in a home for the prior 2 years.
+To withdraw investment earnings from a Roth IRA tax free, the initial investment must have been made for a tax year at least 5 years earlier, and at least one of the following conditions must exist: (1) the accountholder has attained age 591⁄2; (2) the accountholder is deceased or disabled; or (3) the funds will be used to purchase a primary residence by an accountholder who has not had ownership interest in a home for the prior 2 years.

 Early Withdrawals.
-Taxable withdrawals before age 591⁄2, unless covered by the exceptions listed earlier in the section on Annuities and Cash Withdrawals, are subject to an excise tax for early withdrawal.
+Taxable withdrawals before age 591/2, unless covered by the exceptions listed earlier in the section on Annuities and Cash Withdrawals, are subject to an excise tax for early withdrawal.
 This tax, 10% of the amount of taxable funds withdrawn, is in addition to the regular income tax liability.

 Exceptions.
-The 10% penalty tax does not apply to withdrawals from §457 plans.
+The 10% penalty tax does not apply to withdrawals from §457 plans unless the amount withdrawn had been rolled over from another type of retirement plan.
 The 10% penalty tax does apply to early withdrawals from SIMPLE retirement accounts, but the tax is higher (25%) on early withdrawals by SIMPLE accountholders who have been plan participants for less than 2 years.

 Late Withdrawals.
-An excise tax is applied under all plans for late withdrawals.
-Late withdrawals are withdrawals that are deficient compared to the required minimum distributions.
+An excise tax is applied for late withdrawals.
+A late withdrawal is one that is deficient compared to the required minimum distribution.
 (See the preceding section on Required Minimum Distributions.)
 The excise tax for a late withdrawal is 50% of the amount of the deficiency.

 Large Distributions.
-The excise tax for large distributions, which did not apply to §457 plans, was waived for 3 years (1997-1999) by P.L.
-104-188.
-It was repealed permanently by P.L.
+The excise tax for large distributions is no longer in force.
+It was waived for 3 years (1997-1999) by P.L.
+104-188 and was repealed permanently by P.L.
 105-34.
-Prior to 1997, a 15% excise tax was levied for "excessive" distributions.
-This tax was applied to the excess distributions of an individual who received periodic payments from all plans that summed to more than \$155,000 yearly in 1996 (indexed for inflation in \$5,000 intervals).
-(The history of these limits since 1987 is shown in Table 8.)
-A lump-sum distribution was regarded as excessive if it were greater than \$775,000 in 1996.27 year of actual receipt.
-The 1986 act allows persons already over age 50 on January 1, 1986, to elect 10-year averaging, but they must use the higher income tax rates that were in effect before the 1986 Tax Reform Act took effect.
-The 1986 act also ended the option to treat a distribution as a receipt of capital gains under the pre-1974 capital gains tax rules.
+Prior to 1997, a 15% excise tax had been levied for "excessive" distributions.
+This tax was applied to the excess distributions of an individual who received periodic payments from all plans (excluding §457 plans) that summed to more than \$155,000 yearly in 1996 (indexed for inflation in \$5,000 intervals).
+(The history of these limits is shown in Table 8.)
+A lump-sum distribution had been regarded as excessive if it were greater than \$775,000 in 1996 (or five times the threshold for an excessive annual distribution).

+Income Averaging.
+The 1986 Tax Reform Act phases out the practice of 10year averaging of lump-sum distributions for tax purposes.
+Under 10-year averaging, the distribution is treated as if spread out over each of 10 years, beginning with the year of actual receipt.
+The 1986 Act allows persons already over age 50 on January 1, 1986, to elect 10-year averaging, but they must use the higher income tax rates that were in effect before the Tax Reform Act of 1986 took effect.
+The 1986 Act also ended the option to treat a distribution as a receipt of capital gains under the pre-1974 capital gains tax rules.
 Such treatment was phased out over the period 1987-1992.